spring-media/adsolutions-implementationReference/InApp Ad Integration/standard-xandr-inapp-integration.md

 # General

-**Intro**

-> The InApp Ad Integration is very modular - depending on which features you wish to include.<br>
+The InApp Ad Integration is very modular - depending on which features you wish to include.<br>
-> This document will discuss the standard xandr integration with the minimal setup requirements.
+This document will discuss the standard xandr integration with the minimal setup requirements.

 Most of the ad integration has to be done by the app developer, since we can't provide an environment in apps, where the setup can be easily configured.